bytewedge/bytewedge/README.md

 # ByteWedge
 ByteWedge is a schema agnostic Online Analytical Processing system designed for append only time series data.
-The highlights are:
+With the proliferation of iots, robots and machines, so is the exponential growth of machine generated data.
+ByteWedge offers business an innovative tool to adapt the speed and dynamic ever changing requirements.
+Here are some of the highlights:
 * Schema agnostic.
-Upload a JSON, search, aggregate.
+Upload JSON, search, aggregate.
+DONE!
+Added a new field? upload again, search, aggregate.
 DONE!
 * Low total cost ownership.
-Data storage requires less than 50% data size.
-For highly repetitive data (machine generated data), storage can be as low as **5% of the original data**.
+Data storage requires less than 50% actual data.
+For highly repetitive data (machine generated data), storage can be as low as **5% of the actual data**.
 * Supports UTF-8 encoded full text search.
 Prefix, suffix, exact match, wild card, English, Chinese...
 * Supports GraphQL with, group by, order by and  aggregation functions, like avg, min, max, sum, count, quantile(histogram).
 * Supports [CEL](https://opensource.google/projects/cel) (except builtin macros) in where clause